tim-pipi/tp/docs/DeveloperGuide.md

 * **Improved Usability for New Users**: By providing a way for users to revert their sorted list to the default, it allows them to easily look at the latest entries that they have added.

+### Edit Notes

+**Current Implementation**: The current version of our application does not support the feature of editing a particular note in the note list.
+The only operations we offer for note management is adding and deleting notes as those two are most crucial.

+**Planned Enhancement**: We plan to make further enhancements to facilitate editing of notes.
+This feature will be useful for users as it saves them the hassle of deleting a note and re-adding it to keep their notes updated.

+**Proposed Changes**:

+* **New NoteEditCommand Class**: Create a new class called `NoteEditCommand`.
+  Similar to the `NoteInsertCommand` and `NoteDeleteCommand`, the `NoteEditCommand` will inherit from the `NoteCommand` class and behave in accordance to edit a particular note.
+The class will require 3 parameters in the constructor: The index of the application, the index of the note, and the String input note that the user wants to store.

+* **Additional function in InternApplication Class**: An additional function is required to represent the behavior that we want in note editing.
+Namely, `InternApplication#editNote()` will take in 2 parameters: The index of the note, and the string of input note to be stored.
+The function makes a copy of its immutable list of notes into a mutable one and swaps the `Note` in the specified index input with a newly constructed `Note` from the input string.
+  The function then returns a new `InternApplication` with the updated notes.

+* **NoteCommandParser Changes**: The current version of our app throws an exception when both `PREFIX_NOTE_DELETE` and `PREFIX_NOTE_INSERT` is detected.
+  The proposed change to make way for note editing is to remove the thrown exception line in place of a `NoteEditCommand` object.

+**Expected Benefits**:

+* **Faster note management for Users**: Editing notes will be reduced from a two step process (Note deleting and then Note editing) into a one step process (Note editing)